 Please consult the public part of the Register of Players for contact information to the system operators.

 - Shippers are commercial players who undertake wholesale transport of natural gas in the transmission system.
 Shippers buy transport rights in the transmission system from Energinet.dk with a view to supplying the gas to one or more gas suppliers in the distribution systems.
-In some cases, the same player is both shipper and gas supplier.
 Shippers have natural gas delivered into the transmission system from Danish or international producers or shippers in neighbouring systems.
-Shippers are responsible for balancing the volumes they supply into the Danish transmission system (from the North Sea, Germany or from a storage facility) and the volumes they resupply out of the transmission system (to the distribution systems, to Germany, Sweden or to storage facilities).
+Shippers are responsible for balancing the volumes they supply into the Danish transmission system and the volumes they resupply out of the transmission system (to the distribution systems, to Germany, Sweden or to storage facilities).
+See the list of registered shippers in Denmark.
+Read more about how to become a shipper.

 - Gas suppliers supply consumers with natural gas and invoice them accordingly.
 Under the Danish Natural Gas Supply Act, some gas suppliers are in certain situations under an obligation to supply consumers with natural gas.
-A gas supplier must enter into a consumer handling agreement with one or several distribution companies in order to supply gas to consumers in the relevant distribution area.
-The agreements are published on www.dongenergy.dk, www.naturgas.dk, www.ngfdistribution.dk and www.aalborg.dk.
+Read more about the retail market and how to become a gas supplier.

 - Storage customers own the volumes of natural gas transferred to them by shippers for storing in the gas storage facilities and will either resell the gas to ship-pers for onwards transportation via the transmission system or transfer it (perhaps in combination with capacity) to one of the storage facility’s other storage customers.
 Such transfers can only be effected within one and the same storage facility.
 For a storage customer to operate as such, he must conclude a storage customer agreement with Energinet.dk, be registered in the Register of Players and sign a framework agreement with one or both storage companies.